 Secure your function app

 You need to restrict access to your function app if you do not want anyone to be able to add certificates for your websites.
+Actually, it is not possible to add a certificate without authentication (you will get an error if you ignore this step).
 Access will be restricted to a Active Directory App.
 Click on the function app and browse to Platform features -> Authentication / Authorization.
 Turn on authentication, select Log in with Azure Directory and click on Azure Active Directory among Authentication Providers.
 Select Express and create a new AD App (you can use an existing app to).
 Click on OK and don’t forget to save.
 You can go to Azure Active Directory -> App registrations to verify that a new AD App has been created.

 Allow access to resource groups